Security Failure? Our Legal Take: 3 Injured in Campus Crossing Apartment Shooting, Statesboro

 Our Legal Take

-Apartment residents and guests have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this shooting may have been prevented.
+Apartment complex residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the property and whether this shooting may have been prevented.

-• How did the gunman and vehicle gain entry to the property?
-What parking lot security measures, such as gated-entry, bright lighting, surveillance cameras, and security patrols, were in place and working at the time of the shooting?
+• How did the gunman gain entry to the property?
+What security measures, such as gated-entry, fencing, surveillance cameras, and security patrols, were in place and working at the time of the shooting?

 Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.